amisha26/Interview-Concepts/README.md

 **Source:** _stackoverflow.com_

-#### Q5: Provide an example of Dynamic Program but without Recursion ⭐⭐⭐
+#### Q5: Provide an example of Dynamic Program but without Recursion
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q6: What are some pros and cons of Tabulation or Bottom-Up approach? ⭐⭐⭐
+#### Q6: What are some pros and cons of Tabulation or Bottom-Up approach?
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q7: What should you consider when choosing between Top-Down vs Bottom-Up solutions for the same problem? ⭐⭐⭐
+#### Q7: What should you consider when choosing between Top-Down vs Bottom-Up solutions for the same problem?
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

 #### Q8: LIS: Find length of the longest increasing subsequence (LIS) in the array.
-Solve using DP. ⭐⭐⭐
+Solve using DP.
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q9: What is the difference between Divide and Conquer and Dynamic Programming Algorithms? ⭐⭐⭐
+#### Q9: What is the difference between Divide and Conquer and Dynamic Programming Algorithms?
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q10: How to use Memoization for N-th Fibonacci number?  ⭐⭐⭐⭐
+#### Q10: How to use Memoization for N-th Fibonacci number?  ⭐
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q11: Compare Greedy vs Divide & Conquer vs Dynamic Programming Algorithms ⭐⭐⭐⭐
+#### Q11: Compare Greedy vs Divide & Conquer vs Dynamic Programming Algorithms ⭐
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q12: Is Dijkstra's algorithm a Greedy or Dynamic Programming algorithm? ⭐⭐⭐⭐
+#### Q12: Is Dijkstra's algorithm a Greedy or Dynamic Programming algorithm? ⭐
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>